bennettnw2/lpic101-Notes/105-ShellsAndShellScripting.md

         echo "/nodir does not exist"
       fi
       ```
-      * can use -f to test for a file existed and is a regular file
+      * can use -f to test if a file exists and is a regular file

   * ##### `test`
     * with using `test` you do not need brackets for your conditions
     * the brackets actually represent this `test` command
       * so when you see brackets you can think, "this is a test"
-    * the `-e` option below means to test for existence period
+    * the `-e` option below means to test for *e*xistence of a file, period
+    * the file can be a directory, a socket, anything that linux considers a file which is everything
     ```bash
     if test -e /etc/hosts; then
       echo "This file exists"